kiwi0fruit/knitty/knitty.md

 "${input_file}.ipynb"
 ```

-(`--standalone --self-contained` are necessary for conversion, `--nomagic` is necessary for R kernel conversion, `%jupymd%` is a Markdown flavor compatible with *pandoc-crossref* and with Jupyter markdown cells).
+(`--standalone --self-contained` are necessary for conversion, `--nomagic` is necessary for R kernel conversion, `$jupymd` is a Markdown flavor compatible with *pandoc-crossref* and with Jupyter markdown cells).

 ### knotr